Connecting & Communicating Ideas

 SPED Teacher Leaders (Gabi Huntington - Reading & John Cheek - Math) Co-teachers, lead modeling sessions, mentor peers

-General Education Teachers Actively engage in PLCs, track student data, set individual growth goals, lead and participate in breakout sessions, contribute to vertical alignment meetings
+General Education Teachers Actively engage and contribute as collaborative PLC members (with opportunities to rotate as PLC facilitatos throughout the year), track student data, set individual growth goals, lead and participate in breakout sessions, contribute to vertical alignment meetings

 Timeline